Learning-and-Intelligent-Systems/open-world-tamp/README.md

 # open-world-tamp

-In this repo, we implement a general-purpose exploration + task and motion planning agent from perceptual input and natural language goals.
+In this repo, we implement a general-purpose exploration + task and motion planning agent from perceptual input (RGBD Images) and natural language goals.
 This repo builds off the following two papers:

 Long-Horizon Manipulation of Unknown Objects via Task and Motion Planning with Estimated Affordances